Media OutReach Newswire Partners with The International Association for Child and Adolescent Psychiatry and Allied Professions (IACAPAP) to Promote Mental Health in Children and Adolescents

 IACAPAP has numerous activities aimed to promote child and adolescent mental health around the globe.
 Among these are the bi-annual world congresses where scientific advancements are shared.
 The IACAPAP also educates mental health professionals through a free e-textbook, online and in-person courses, and an open access scientific journal.
 Career development programs for early career professionals through the flagship Donald Cohen programme and Helmut Remschmidt Research Seminars are also carried out.

 "We are very pleased to engage Media OutReach to be our global newswire partner to help us promote youth mental health issues around the world.
-By leveraging their expertise in media industry and global distribution network, we hope our message will reach a global audience.
-In a world where one out of 5 children suffer from a mental health problem that is often not addressed, spreading knowledge and helping to combat stigma is invaluable."
-Said Prof. Daniel Fung, the IACAPAP President.
+By leveraging their expertise in the media industry and global distribution network, we hope our message will reach a global audience.
+In a world where one out of 5 children suffer from a mental health problem that is often not addressed, spreading knowledge and helping to combat stigma is invaluable," said Prof. Daniel Fung, the IACAPAP President.

 Media OutReach has been supporting numerous local and international non-profit organisations which focus on social and mental wellbeing of children and young people.
-"We help on the premise that every child matter, regardless where they live and what skin colour they are, no child or adolescent should be neglected.
-They are the future of the world, and this our vision aligns with that of IACAPAP's.
-We are very certain that this partnership will bring a positive impact to the society and help to change people's attitudes towards mental health issue.
-More importantly, we want parents and society to regard seeking mental health advice as just the same as going to your general practitioners."
-She continued.
+"We help on the premise that every child matters, regardless of where they live and what skin colour they are, no child or adolescent should be neglected.
+They are the future of the world, and in this our vision aligns with that of IACAPAP's.
+We are very certain that this partnership will bring a positive impact to society and help to change people's attitudes towards mental health issues.
+More importantly, we want parents and society to regard seeking mental health advice as just the same as going to your general practitioners," she continued.

 About IACAPAP